UNECE and SDG Lab facilitate UN inter-agency exchange on blockchain for the SDGs

 Blockchain Use Cases for the Sustainable Development Goals

 The benefits of blockchain are well-established – trust, transparency, immunity to fraud among many others.
 Cryptocurrencies like bitcoin have existed since 2009 and despite its advantages, banks and governments have resisted the technology.
-Mr Mukunda Madhava Related Forums This forum has 429 topics, 83 replies, and was last updated 1 year, 3 months ago by Wilton Luscombe.
-Viewing 15 topics - 1 through 15 (of 427 total) 1 2 3 … 27 28 29 → Topic Voices Posts Last Post Is it profitable to invest in crypto gaming in 2023…
+Mr Mukunda Madhava Related Forums This forum has 429 topics, 83 replies, and was last updated 2 years ago by Wilton Luscombe.
+Viewing 15 topics - 1 through 15 (of 427 total) 1 2 3 … 27 28 29 → Topic Voices Posts Last Post Is it profitable to invest in crypto gaming in 2023 & beyond?…

 Can Blockchain Help Feed the Hungry?